CymaticLabs/InfluxDBStudio/README.md

 ![Connect to a Server](docs/img/ManageConnectionsDialog_WithLocalhost.png?raw=true "Connect to a Server")

 After pressing the **Connect** button you will see the **the main application window**.
 The list of active connection(s) is located in the tree view to the left.
 This window is where perform most of your interactions with the various InfluxDB connections that you have chosen to connect to.
-You can launch the **Manage Connections** dialog up again at any time by pressing the toolbar button in the top-left corner or by opening selecting from the application menu **Connections** -> **Manage**.
+You can launch the **Manage Connections** dialog again at any time by pressing the toolbar button in the top-left corner or by selecting from the application menu **Connections** -> **Manage**.

 ![Main Window](docs/img/AppForm_InitialView.png?raw=true "Main Window")